yolosec/deadcodeBlog/_posts/2016-11-05-Wardriving-Bratislava-10-2016.markdown

 reduced.

 The router was extensively analysed by other researchers, here is the 100 pages long [Compal CH7465LG evaluation report].
 They found 35 vulnerabilities in this router (11 found in UBEE).
-So it looks much worse in many aspects. _Allegedly_ the password generation routine is implemented in a secure way.
+So it looks much worse in many aspects compared to UBEE.
+ _Allegedly_ the password generation routine is implemented in a secure way.
 We would like to verify this so if somebody has firmware dumps or the hardware itself we are interested in buying the piece for analysis.
 Let us know at `yolosec.team@gmail.com`.

 The router looks like this:

 [![Compal CH7465LG](/static/wdriving/compal.png)](/static/wdriving/compal.png)

-To conclude the dataset results it seems that UPC decided not to deal with UBEE and Technicolor vulnerabilites in any direct manner.
+To conclude the dataset results it seems that UPC decided not to deal with UBEE and Technicolor vulnerabilities in any direct manner.
 It is maybe much more easier and economical to let those routers go out of the market by making users upgrading to a new Compal routers.